TimKoornstra/FinTwitBERT/README.md

 ```

 ## Usage
-We offer two models [FinTwitBERT](https://huggingface.co/StephanAkkerman/FinTwitBERT) and [FinTwitBERT-sentiment](https://huggingface.co/StephanAkkerman/FinTwitBERT-sentiment).
+We offer two models: [FinTwitBERT](https://huggingface.co/StephanAkkerman/FinTwitBERT) and [FinTwitBERT-sentiment](https://huggingface.co/StephanAkkerman/FinTwitBERT-sentiment).
 The first is a pre-trained model and tokenizer for masked language modeling (MLM) which can be finetuned for other tasks such as sentiment analysis.
 This is what the second model is about, it is fine-tuned on sentiment analysis and labels tweets into three categories: bearish, neutral, and bullish.

 ### Pre-trained model
 ```python